Parliament House, Helsinki: History

 In 1923, a competition was held to choose a site for a new parliament house.
 Arkadianmäki, a hill beside what is now Mannerheimintie, was chosen as the best place to build on.

 The architectural competition which was held in 1924 was won by the firm of Borg–Sirén–Åberg with a proposal called Oratoribus (Latin for "for the speakers").
 Johan Sigfrid Sirén (1889–1961), who was mainly responsible for preparing the proposal, was given the task of designing Parliament House.
 The building was constructed between 1926–1931 and was officially inaugurated on March 7, 1931.
 Ever since then, and especially during the Winter War and Continuation War, it has been the scene of many key moments in the nation's politics.

 On September 25, 2024, the Finnish Extinction Rebellion and Swedish Återställ Våtmarker sprayed red paint on the pillars of Parliament House as a protest against the coal-industry.

 On August 19, 2025, incumbent MP Eemeli Peltonen was reported to have died from suicide inside the building.

 Architecture and features

 The exterior wall of the Parliament House.
-The Corinthian capitals of Parliament House are made of red Kalvola granite.
+The stripped Corinthian capitals of Parliament House are made of red Kalvola granite.

 The former public entrances are on both sides of the main staircase.